SiddiqSoft/restcl/docs/index.md

-restcl : A focused REST Client for Modern C++
+﻿restcl : A focused REST Client for Modern C++
 -------------------------------------------

 <!-- badges -->